JFSvensson/1DV610_L2_JFSvensson/README.md

 ## Known Issues
 The position of the celestial objects do come with errors.
 Do not use this library for sending real rockets into space and hope to make a soft landing.
 Odds are that you will end like the passengers in Aniara, science fiction poem written by Swedish Nobel laureate Harry Martinson.

+### TypeError/Declaration file
+There seems to be an issue where Visual Studio Code thinks the library is in Typescript.
+It will then give an error like:

+Could not find a declaration file for module './lib/CelestialFinder.js'.[..] implicitly has an 'any' type.ts(7016)

+And in the browser inspector or development tools it gets an error like:

+Uncaught TypeError: Failed to resolve module specifier "CelestialFinder".
+Relative references must start with either "/", "./", or "../".

+**Solution:** When importing the library, use the whole relative path.
+Example: The class wanting to use the library is in /src/controller, the path could be '../../node_modules/celestialfinder/index.js'

 ## Future Features
 Hopefully future releases will support:
 - Mercury